varmeh/tech-docs/docs/deployment/docker/DockerCompose.md

 - To connect containers, we need to create a `docker network`
 - Attach redis container to the network
-- Update code to connect to redis server at `redis-container`
-- Create a new app counter with network information at time of creation
+- Create a new app counter with redis-container information at time of creation

 ## Run App With Docker Composer